RuedigerMoeller/mach2/README.md

-PoC evolution of reax1. switched from angular to knockout.js
+nustaq proof of concept application.
+Evolution of reax1. switched from angular to knockout.js